Urban Forest Project Protocol

 The Reserve is working closely with ARB to assist with its review of all Reserve-issued guidance relating to this protocol and the Reserve’s other three protocols that ARB adopted for early action.
 ARB retains final authority as to what guidance will be accepted for use in the compliance program.

-The Urban Forest Project Protocol is currently undergoing revision.
-Please click the link below to access more information about this process and learn how to become involved.
+The draft Urban Forest Project Protocol Version 2.0 is available for public review and comment.
+Please click the link below for more information about the protocol, public workshop, and public comment period.

 Use the links below to access information about the original protocol development process and previous versions of the Urban Forest Project Protocol.
 Staff responses to public comments, workgroup participants, and other supporting documents can also be found here.